All Episodes

 And cornerbacks in the NFL are an amazing ego study.

-They, the successful ones are the biggest ego freaks you'll ever see.
+The successful ones are the biggest ego freaks you'll ever see.

-And even when somebody completes a pass on them, they don't lose their confidence.
+And even when somebody completes a pass on them, they don't lose their confidence because they're out on an island all by themselves.

 They seldom get any help.

-And uh it's it it's uh it's a lonely position.
+And it's a lonely position.

-Uh Richard Sherman, best as I can, I don't know him, obviously.
+Richard Sherman, best as I can, I don't know him, obviously.

 Richard Sherman is a really smart guy.

-Richard Sherman's been writing a column once a week for a new website called Monday Morning Quarterback, which is the website, Peter King, Sports Illustrated started on his own when his deal with Sports Illustrated was expanded and gave him his own website.
+Richard Sherman's been writing a column once a week for a new website called Monday Morning Quarterback, which is the website Peter King, Sports Illustrated, started on his own when his deal with Sports Illustrated was expanded and gave him his own website.

 Sherman writes a monthly, I think it's a weekly piece, and the guy's smart.

-He's football smart, but he's um he's he's just general, he's he's got great grammar, great vocabulary.
+He's got great grammar, great vocabulary.

-So I think you scared Aaron Andrews.
+I think you, and Sherman, says, I think you scared Aaron Andrews.

 You scared her half to death.